microsoft/bond/doc/src/bond_cs.md

 [![Bond.CSharp NuGet package](https://img.shields.io/nuget/v/Bond.CSharp.svg?style=flat)](https://www.nuget.org/packages/Bond.CSharp/)
 **Bond.CSharp** - An omnibus package that pulls in everything required to use Bond in a C# project.
 If you're not sure which packages to use, use this one.
-(It will pull in the rest of them.)
+(It will pull in all the other packages you need.)

 [![Bond.Core.CSharp NuGet package](https://img.shields.io/nuget/v/Bond.Core.CSharp.svg?style=flat)](https://www.nuget.org/packages/Bond.Core.CSharp/)
 **Bond.Core.CSharp** - The assemblies required to use Bond at runtime.